-The School of Science and Technology may establish on a full- or part-time basis other summer school, extended day, or extended week bilingual or special language programs for English learners and may join with other districts in establishing such programs.
+The School of Science and Technology (SST/SSTD) may establish on a full- or part-time basis other summer school, extended day, or extended week bilingual or special language programs for emergent bilingual students and may join with other districts in establishing such programs.
 Neither the summer program nor the other programs may substitute for the program to be provided during the regular school year.
+Education Code 29.060.